brettz9/command-line-publish/README.md

 - [cli.html](https://brettz9.github.io/command-line-publish/cli.html)

-And then as embeddable SVG (not copy-pasteable from the README, but it is if you visit the file [directly](https://brettz9.github.io/command-line-publish/cli.svg)):
+And then as embeddable SVG (not copy-pasteable on the README, but it is if you click the image or visit the file [directly](https://brettz9.github.io/command-line-publish/cli.svg)):

 ![cli.svg](https://brettz9.github.io/command-line-publish/cli.svg)